Chandni-L5/pawsome-strolls/documentation/testing.md

 ### 6.2 Fixing Bugs
 Testing the site has been an ongoing process throughout the development of the website.
 I have used Chrome dev tools to review and troubleshoot issues as build has progressed.

-A number of issues were identified throughout this process and fixed simultaenously:
+A number of issues were identified throughout this process and fixed simultaneously:

 - Initially when I downloaded the images to be used on the site, I added these straight to the website however on reviewing I realised that the images were all different sizes and this created issues with the functioning of the carousel and also just the general layout of the page.